Example 1 – Creating a VBA Function with a Single Argument

 End Sub

-- Then press F8 to see the output line by line.
+- Press F8 to see the output.

 Option Explicit